ahacking/to_json/README.md

 jsonify         329.320000   1.400000 330.720000 (333.168079)
 ```

-As can be seen ToJson is significantly faster than the competition and
+As can be seen ToJson is significantly faster than the alternatives and
 can easily serialize in excess of 18,000 complex JSON objects per second.

 TODO.
 Add benchmarks for ActiveModel::Serializers, ROAR and RABL benchmarks.
-This will likely require a different JSON structure which they are all happy
+This will likely require a different JSON structure which they are all
-to emit.
+capable of producing.

 ## Usage